Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Proposed Approach

 \subsection{Overview}

-We introduce Representational Contrastive Scoring (RCS), a framework that adapts classical OOD detection principles to utilize both benign and malicious data for robust jailbreak detection.
-To demonstrate the versatility of this framework, we propose two distinct instantiations: MCD (Mahalanobis Contrastive Detection), a parametric approach, and KCD (K-nearest Contrastive Detection), a non-parametric one.
+Our \textbf{Representational Contrastive Scoring (RCS)} adapts classical OOD detection principles to utilize both benign and malicious data for robust jailbreak detection.
+We propose two distinct instantiations: MCD (Mahalanobis Contrastive Detection) and KCD (K-nearest Contrastive Detection).
+Both share a foundational process: (1) Principled Layer Selection via geometric analysis, and (2) Feature Extraction through a safety-aware learned projection.
+From this safety-aware representation space, MCD parametrically models the benign and malicious classes as sets of Gaussian distributions to perform scoring, whereas KCD non-parametrically scores inputs based on their relative distance to the k-nearest benign and malicious neighbors.
 By succeeding with both, we demonstrate that the effectiveness of our framework is not tied to specific distributional assumptions.

-Both methods share a foundational two-phase process for creating a safety-aware representation space: 1) Principled Layer Selection: We first identify the most geometrically discriminative layer in the LVLM through a multi-metric analysis.
-2) Feature Extraction and Learned Projection: We then extract representations from this critical layer and learn a projection that maximally separates benign and malicious samples.
-From this safety-ware representation space, MCD parametrically models the benign and malicious classes as sets of Gaussian distributions to perform scoring, whereas KCD non-parametrically scores inputs based on their relative distance to the k-nearest benign and malicious neighbors.
-The complete process is illustrated in \cref{fig:teaser}.